wdporter/i-am-that-vuepress/36-killing-hurts-the-killer-not-the-killed/readme.md

 **Q:**&ensp;Still, cruelty is cruelty.

-**M:**&ensp;None compels you to be cruel.
+**M:**&ensp;No one compels you to be cruel.

 **Q:**&ensp;Taking advantage of other people’s cruelty is cruelty by proxy.

 **M:**&ensp;If you look into living process closely, you will find cruelty everywhere, for life feeds on life.
 This is a fact, but it does not make you feel guilty of beïng alive.
 You began a life of cruelty by giving your mother endless trouble.
-To the last day of your life you will compete for food, clothing, shelter, holding on to your body, fighting for its needs, wanting it to be secure, in a world of insecurity and death.
-From the animal’s point of view beïng killed is not the worst form of dying; surely preferable to sickness and senile decay.
+To the last day of your life you will compete for food, clothing, shelter, holding on to your body, fighting for its needs and wanting it to be secure, in a world of insecurity and death.
+From the animal’s point of view beïng killed is not the worst form of dying; it is surely preferable to sickness and senile decay.
 The cruelty lies in the motive, not in the fact.
 Killing hurts the killer, not the killed.

 **Q:**&ensp;Agreed; then one must not accept the services of hunters and butchers.